sarah-i-rubenstein/AI_Wildlife_App/README.md

 The logic flow of this project:
 1. Send Photo taken/uploaded in Power Apps to Azure blob storage
 2. Send ID of blob to Power Automate flow (which calls the Microsoft AI for Earth API)
+3. (optional) Store user's image and location as well as the identification in an Azure table.
-3. Recieve the identification and confidence in Power App and display
+4. Recieve the identification and confidence in Power App and display

 <h1>Add Photo to Blob Storage</h1>
 We did this using a premuim Power App connector